-Interest is an additional amount of money you’re paid for letting someone borrow your money (principal).
+Interest is the additional amount of money you’re paid for letting someone borrow your money (principal).
 There are two different types of interest: simple and compound.
 So, what’s the difference?

 Simple interest is as “simple” as it sounds.